-In case the payment of installment is not made within one month of the specified due date, interest over and above the normal rate is charged on the defaulted amount from the date of default to the date of actual payment is charged by the bankers according to the terms & conditions.
+In case the payment of installment is not made within one month of the specified due date, interest @ 2% per annum over and above the normal rate is charged on the defaulted amount from the date of default to the date of actual payment.
+Remission in interests is allowed in case one or more than one installment is paid in advance of the due date(s).

 Now the Place and Right Partner has to be selected and Project Report has to be prepared.

-(3) Feasible Planning for getting finance
+(3) Feasible Planning for getting finance: